bernardpeh/practical-symfony-3/manuscript/Chapter_21.md

     spool:     { type: memory }
 ```

-I could have moved more parameters over to the prepend function if I want.
+Noticed that I could have moved more parameters over to the prepend function if I want to simplify the installation further.

 ## Adding Simple Access Control to EasyAdminBundle

-I still want to congratulate [javiereguiluz](https://github.com/javiereguiluz) for creating the wonderful [EasyAdminBundle](https://github.com/javiereguiluz/EasyAdminBundle).
+I still want to comment [javiereguiluz](https://github.com/javiereguiluz) for creating the wonderful [EasyAdminBundle](https://github.com/javiereguiluz/EasyAdminBundle).
 As of current, the bundle doesn't support user permissions out of the box.
 I believe there might be plans to include this feature in the future as it is a widely requested feature.

-As an exercise, let's say that we want to customise the bundle such that we can control access to certain parts of the admin area based on the user's role.
-We want to do that simply by changing the easyadmin yaml files.
+As an exercise, let's say that we want to customise the bundle so that we can control access to certain parts of the admin area based on the user's role and we want to do that simply by changing the easyadmin yaml files.

 Let us allow all authenticated users to access the admin area rather than just ROLE_USER.